Speech recognition software for Linux

 As of the early 2000s, several speech recognition (SR) software packages exist for Linux.
 Some of them are free and open-source software and others are proprietary software.
 Speech recognition usually refers to software that attempts to distinguish thousands of words in a human language.
 Voice control may refer to software used for communicating operational commands to a computer.

 Linux native speech recognition

 History

 In the late 1990s, a Linux version of ViaVoice, created by IBM, was made available to users for no charge.
 In 2002, the free software development kit (SDK) was removed by the developer.

 Development status

 In the early 2000s, there was a push to get a high-quality Linux native speech recognition engine developed.
 As a result, several projects dedicated to creating Linux speech recognition programs were begun, such as Mycroft, which is similar to Microsoft Cortana, but open-source.
+In 2022, Open-AI released the Whisper general-purpose speech recognition model as open-source under the MIT license.

 Speech sample crowdsourcing

 It is essential to compile a speech corpus to produce acoustic models for speech recognition projects.
 VoxForge is a free speech corpus and acoustic model repository that was built to collect transcribed speech to be used in speech recognition projects.
 VoxForge accepts crowdsourced speech samples and corrections of recognized speech sequences.
 It is licensed under a GNU General Public License (GPL).